Risks & opportunities

 7. Stock management

 Stock management risks come in 2 categories: excess stock and insufficient stock.
 We minimize these risks by applying algorithms that calculate the expected sales patterns every day and aligning our purchasing activities accordingly.
-This way, we can make sure that we order the optimal number of products at all times and closely monitor our stock health.
+To this end, we have mutually favorable agreements with our suppliers that allow us to quickly scale our purchasing.
+Moreover, our financial capacity allows us to guarantee a constant supply of products if we see that a shortage might arise.
+This way, we can order the optimal number of products at all times and closely monitor our stock health.

 8. Supply chain continuity